neolp/itmp/README.md

 ### 11.14.
 500 Internal Server Error

-A Node could not perform a call or other action, since internel error.
+A Node could not perform a call or other action, since internal error.

 ### 11.15.
 501 Not Implemented